 When a cat is dehydrated, she doesn’t just lose water, but also electrolytes like sodium, potassium and chloride, all of which are important for normal body function.

-An easy way to check for dehydration is skin tenting.
+An easy way to check for dehydration is “skin tenting.”
 Gently pinch the skin over your cat’s shoulder blades and pull up.
 The skin should spring back into place when released.
 When a cats is dehydrated, the skin goes back in place increasingly slowly.
-It the “tent” stays in place, it is a sign of severe dehydration, which is a medical emergency that requires immediate veterinary attention.
+If the “tent” stays in place, it is a sign of severe dehydration, which is a medical emergency that requires immediate veterinary attention.

 Other signs of dehydration are

 - Dry, tacky gums

 Even though cats get moisture from a raw or canned diet, they should still have plenty of fresh water available at all times.
 Try one or all of the following suggestions: